FIWARE/tutorials.NGSI-LD/docs/short-term-history.md

 ## Architecture

-This application builds on the components and dummy IoT devices created in [previous tutorials](https://github.com/FIWARE/tutorials.IoT-Agent/tree/NGSI-LD).
+This application builds on the components and dummy IoT devices created in [the IoT tutorials](https://github.com/FIWARE/tutorials.IoT-Agent/tree/NGSI-LD).
 It will use two FIWARE components: the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/) and the [IoT Agent for Ultralight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/).
 In addition, the optional temporal interface is serviced using an add-on called **Mintaka**.